xot/ElectraOne/README.md

 This project depends on:

-- Ableton Live 11, tested with version 11.1.1 (code relies on Abelton Live supporting Python 3.6).
+- Ableton Live 11, tested with version 11.1.1 and 11.1.5 (code relies on Abelton Live supporting Python 3.6).
 - Electra One firmware version 2.2.
 See [these instructions for uploading firmware](https://docs.electra.one/troubleshooting/hardrestart.html#recovering-from-a-system-freeze) that you can [download here](https://docs.electra.one/downloads/firmware.html).
 - On MacOS: [MidiPipe](http://www.subtlesoft.square7.net/MidiPipe.html).
   (*Todo: add information on how to merge MIDI ports on Windows*)